 This article is part of a series discussing Launching recurring products.

 Genius Division will have been running ten years in August this year and over that time, we’ve learned a lot about designing and developing apps, websites, and brands.
 We’ve learned a lot about business too.

 In our first few years, we worked project to project.
 As soon as one was done, it was billed and then we moved on to the next.
-A lot of business operate this way as there is simply no other way to do so.
+A lot of businesses operate this way as there is simply no other way to do so.
 We found however, that not having even a small recurring income, left us exposed financially.
-What if one us had to take time off due to illness?
+What if one of us had to take time off due to illness?
 It would put a lot of pressure on the others to keep things going whilst also financially looking after everyone.

 Our initial recurring income

 The only real recurring income that Genius Division had was from hosting websites for our clients.
 We offered a basic, minimal service that kept our client’s websites online and not much else.
 In those days, it was up to the client to keep things up to date such as content as well as making sure that WordPress was kept up to date.

 It was a fairly easy process to keep things up to date, they just had to log in and click update periodically.
 As we know though, when you’re running a business, you have countless other things to do than to remember to login and update a website.